Photo by Lauren Miller

 Boston artist Elisa Hamilton creates art that inspires joy and creativity and most importantly, invites you to participate.
 Through these collaborative artworks, Hamilton explores themes of community, identity, and making.
 Her participatory installation invites you to reflect on aspects of your identity through image and what we choose to share about ourselves.

-Can you see me? will be open Saturdays and Sundays from 12-4 PM and Thursdays from 5-7pm.
+Can you see me? will be open Saturdays and Sundays from 12-4 PM.

-Art Lab activities are free, are drop-in on a first-come-first-serve basis, and space is limited.
+Art Lab activities are free with museum admission and are drop-in on a first-come-first-serve basis — space is limited.